SHaroonShah/Readme-Developers-Hub---Production/docs/Archived release notes/archived-release-notes/2025-release-notes.md

 next:
   description: ''
 ---
+## HS Code validation enhancement in SAPIENT's core API

+The **Hurricane Services** API endpoint of the Sapient Core API is now enhanced to support HS codes longer than 10 digits, enabling accurate code validation for countries like Qatar and Kuwait.
+The **Commodity Codes Validation** endpoint will send requests to Hurricane’s Quick Check API.
+In response, two new fields—**originalImportCode** and **originalExportCode**—will be included under the **Items** object, providing the correct codes directly from the Hurricane service.
+The originalImportCode and originalExportCode fields aren't currently being populated, but have been added to the Commodity Codes Validation response in preparation for future use.

+## Return label at package-level in create shipment request

+A new field—**ReturnLabelsAtPackageLevel** has been added to the **ShipmentInformation** object of the Create Shipment request within the .
+This optional field allows customers to choose between returning labels at the shipment-level or at the package-level.
+Additionally, a **Label** field is also added to the **Packages** object in the Create Shipment response to return a Base64 string of the corresponding label when the **ReturnLabelsAtPackageLevel** field is set to True.

+> 📘 ***Note***
+>
+> *This functionality is currently**only supported for Royal Mail shipments**.
+The functionality is available with both consignment and multi-piece shipments.
+If the shipment is processed with this field populated, the labels will be returned at the package level, including Royal Mail partner carrier labels, if applicable.
+If using offline barcoding without Royal Mail partner labels, the field will be ignored.*

+## Get PUDO locations endpoint enhancements

+A new **SupplementCode** field has been added to the **EnhancedLocationDetails** object of the **Get PUDO Locations** response.
+This field contains the Royal Mail supplement code associated with the location.
+It has been added so that any customers who are using the Get PUDO Locations API but not shipping via Sapient have the correct supplement code available.
+For customers creating Local Collect shipments via Sapient, the supplement code does \*\*not \*\*need to be provided in the create shipment request - Sapient applies the code automatically when a destinationPudoId is provided.

+## InPost integration

+The In Post integration has been added to the SAPIENT system, providing users with flexible shipping options, including lookup for convenient locker services for secure parcel pickups via the SAPIENT’s **PUDO Locations** endpoint.
+This enhancement streamlines shipment management and leverages new capabilities for a better shipping experience.

+**New API endpoints**.
+A new **IN POST** block has been added to our carrier-specific APIs.
+This block includes the following API endpoints:

+* **Shipping Account**
+  * **Get Accounts**: Retrieve a list of the InPost shipping accounts.
+  * **Add Account**: Add a new InPost shipping account.
+  * **Get Account**: Retrieve details of a specific InPost shipping account.
+  * **Update Account**: Update details of an existing InPost shipping account.
+  * **Link Locations**: Link shipping locations to an InPost shipping accounts.
+  * **Get Associated Locations**: Retrieve locations linked to the InPost shipping account.
+  * **Get Associated Location**: Retrieve details for a specific InPost associated location.
+  * **Shipments**
+    * **Create Shipment**: Create a new InPost shipment request.
+    * **Print Label**: Generate a label for the InPost shipment.

+***

+* **InPost shipping account screen**.
+As part of the InPost integration in Sapient, customer users and Carrier Account Administrators can now configure the InPost shipping account via the SAPIENT UI for creating shipments.
+This integration supports both outbound and return shipments using InPost’s eco-friendly parcel locker service across England, Wales, and Scotland.
+The **Add Shipping Account** screen will now include InPost as a carrier for selection, with mandatory fields required for configuration.
+Additionally, carrier-specific fields for the InPost integration include a mandatory **Client ID** and a **Bearer token** (to be provided by the carrier).

+***

 ## New international UPS services

 The following two new UPS international services have been added in addition to the existing ones.